Best Protein Pills of 2022

 Does the timing of protein intake matter?

 Again, there’s no clear verdict on this.

 Some people believe that the anabolic window (45-60 minutes immediately after your workout when your body is primed to receive the nutrients) is a load of bull.

-Science though believes that it is better if you divide your daily protein intake amongst all your meals.
+Science though believes that it is better if you divide your daily protein intake among all your meals.

 So, 35% at breakfast, 35% at lunch and 30% at dinner would be a better idea than 10% at breakfast, 30% at lunch and 60% at dinner, which is how most Americans consume their protein currently.

 I recommend that you stick to whatever works best for you, although I wouldn’t recommend taking protein pills alongside meals.
 I would rather take these before hitting the gym since protein pills dissolve rather quickly and get absorbed in the body.
 That’s what I’ve followed and its worked for me.